shivamksharma/KeywordExtractor/README.md

 # Keyword Extractor

-This project draws inspiration from the 2007 movie "**Live Free or Die Hard**" where hackers intercept various communication signals like radio, phone calls, etc., to track down specific names swiftly, such as Matt Farrell or John McClane.
+This project draws inspiration from the 2007 movie **Live Free or Die Hard** where hackers intercept various communication signals like radio, phone calls, etc., to track down specific names swiftly, such as **Matt Farrell** or **John McClane**.

 ## Overview